Haghrah/PyIT2FLS/README.md

 - Supporting FCL.
 - Introduction of a GUI for facilitating system design.

+### Some notes on version 0.8.5
+- Removing a deprecated numpy module ...

 ### Some notes on version 0.8.4
 - Just some minor edits and improvements ...